-- The County College of Morris CARE Team supports the comprehensive violence prevention strategies of the College by: - Serving as a central point of contact for receiving community concerns regarding concerning behavior. - Conducting threat assessment and implementing intervention actions. - Assessing the type of threat and level of risk. - Proving resources and support services on and off-campus. - Providing educational programming to the College community relative to identifying and reporting threatening and concerning behavior.
+- A. The County College of Morris CARE Team supports the comprehensive violence prevention strategies of the College by: - Serving as a central point of contact for receiving community concerns regarding threatening or concerning behavior. - Conducting threat assessment and implementing intervention actions. - Assessing the type of threat and level of risk; and - Providing educational programming to the College community relative to identifying and reporting threatening and concerning behavior.